 Unitil requires capital to fund utility plant additions, working capital and other utility expenditures recovered in subsequent and future periods through regulated rates.
 The capital necessary to meet these requirements is derived primarily from internally-generated funds, which consist of cash flows from operating activities.
-The Company initially supplements internally generated funds through bank borrowings, as needed, under unsecured short-term credit facilities.
+The Company initially supplements internally generated funds through bank borrowings, as needed, under its unsecured short-term revolving credit facility.
 Periodically, the Company replaces portions of its short-term debt with long-term financings more closely matched to the long-term nature of its utility assets.
+Additionally, with respect to public offerings of securities, the Company files registration statements with the Securities and Exchange Commission under the Securities Act of 1933, as amended.
 The Company's utility operations are seasonal in nature and are therefore subject to seasonal fluctuations in cash flows.
+The amount, type and timing of any future financing will vary from year to year based on capital needs and maturity or redemptions of securities.